fredfeng/CS162/sections/sec01/README.md

 > **Note:** Use the commands below one-by-one, read the instructions on the screen and proceed accordingly, since some of the commands below are interactive.

-After installing `opam`, you need to first tell your shell where the stuff `opam` installs lives.
-Use the following command to initialize the environment:
+After installing `opam`, you need to initialize the environment.
+You need to have at least **1GB** of available disk space.
+Otherwise the initialization will fail with a weird error message.
+  - To confirm how much space is left on your CSIL account, run `quota -s`.
+If you have less than 1GB, you can run `du -h -d 1` to see which directories are taking up the most space, and delete some files to free up space.
+  - Please refer to [this guide](https://ucsb-cs56-pconrad.github.io/topics/csil_disk_quota/) for diagnosing and fixing disk space issues.

+The initialization command will take **30-40 minutes** to run (one more reason to not wait until the last minute to start hw1).

+In order to prevent an SSH disconnection from interrupting the initialization and corrupting your environment, we recommend you run this command inside a `screen` session.

+To start a `screen` session, run `screen` (and then press `Enter` to dismiss the welcome message if you see any).
+Then, run the following command:

 ```bash
 opam init
 ```

-**Important notes:**
-- You need to have at least **1GB** of available disk space.
-Otherwise the initialization will fail with a weird error message.
-- This command will take **30-40 minutes** to run. ~~One more reason to not wait until the last minute to start hw1.~~
+Once the initialization is going, you can leave it running on CSIL and safely disconnect the current SSH session by pressing `Ctrl-a` and then `d`.
+You can then safely log out of CSIL.
+To reconnect to the `screen` session, run `screen -r`.

-- Towards the end, it will prompt you once or twice.
+Towards the end, `opam` will prompt you once or twice.
 We highly recommend you **respond with Y to each prompt** to make your life easier later on.

+Once the initialization is done, you can exit the `screen` session by pressing `Ctrl-a` and then `k`.

 After `opam init` is done, type the following command so you can have the OCaml tools in your current shell session: